 Some CME courses earn Maintenance of Certification (MOC) points/credits.
 In general, CME that qualifies for MOC points or credits are the ones that are accredited by the Accreditation Council for Continuing Medical Education (ACCME).
 The CME provider will collect and submit your completion information so that ABIM may award your ABIM MOC points.

 For example, we offer Online Self-Assessment Courses for a variety of specialties.
 In our Cardiology Course, you can earn up to 65 AMA PRA Category 1 Credits™ and 65 American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) points simultaneously.
-Use up your CME stipend with the CME Gift Card Bundle and you’ll have the choice of a $2,500 Apple or Amazon gift card.
+Use up your CME stipend with the CME Gift Card Bundle and you’ll have the choice of a $2,500 American Express or Amazon gift card.